angular/material/src/components/sidenav/README.md

-Left and right side navigation, created using the `<material-sidenav>` directive.
+Left and right side navigation, created using the `<md-sidenav>` directive.